AkhilTThomas/a2ltool/README.md

 `a2ltool @a2ltool.rsp`

+### Remove varible name based on prefix
+`a2ltool input.a2l input.elf --rename-prefix "Rte_" --output newfile.a2l
 ## About a2l Files

 A2l files describe measurement variables and tunable parameters of an embedded device (typically: an automotive ECU).